onflow/nft-catalog/README.md

 yarn add flow-catalog
 ```

+Flow-catalog is an npm module which you can view here: https://www.npmjs.com/package/flow-catalog

 ### Usage

 Methods can be imported as follows, all nested methods live under the `scripts` or `transactions` variable.